 Ozan’s previous publications include Dangerous Gifts: Imperialism, Security, and Civil Wars in the Levant, 1798-1864 (Oxford University Press, 2021), Intellectual Origins of the Republic: Ahmet Ağaoğlu and the Genealogy of Liberalism in Turkey (Brill, 2015), and The Invention of the Eastern Question: Sir Robert Liston and Ottoman Diplomacy in the Age of Revolutions (Bloomsbury, 2025).
 He has also co-edited They All Made Peace – What is Peace?
 The 1923 Lausanne Treaty and the New Imperial Order (Gingko, 2023, with Jonathan Conlin) and Securing Empire: Imperial Cooperation and Competition in the Nineteenth Century (Bloomsbury, 2024, with Beatrice de Graaf and Erik de Lange).
-Ozan is also co-founder and co-convenor of the Lausanne Project.
+Ozan is co-founder and co-convenor of the Lausanne Project.

 Securing Empire.
 Imperial Cooperation and Competition in the Nineteenth Century